-While it’s likely the case that none but the most ardent of Jaguar cognesceti will know his name, Norman Dewis deserves to be remembered by anyone with a passion for cars, and Jaguar cars in particular.
-You see Norman, an RAF veteran of the Second World War, became Jaguar’s principal test driver and thus helped guide the development of the firm’s key post-war models.
-He therefore played an integral role in the development of Coventry heroes like the D-Type, E-Type, Mk2 and XJS, the cars which helped put Jaguar on the map and cemented its place as Britain’s answer to the likes of Mercedes, BMW and Audi.
+For anyone with passion for Jaguar, motorsport or the golden years of the British motor industry, the fifties to the late-sixties, the name Norman Dewis is bound to raise a wry smile and a nod of recognition.
+As it should, as Dewis, an RAF veteran of the Second World War, became Jaguar’s principal test driver, and therefore helped guide the development of the firm’s key post-war models.
+He thus played an integral role in the development of Coventry heroes like the D-Type, E-Type, Mk2 and XJS, the cars that put Jaguar on the map and cemented its place as Britain’s answer to the likes of Mercedes, BMW and Audi.

-The E-Type needs no introduction of course, it being one of the vanishingly small number of classic cars your average man or woman in the street would have no trouble in correctly identifying, a legacy of the outsized role it has played in automotive culture from its launch right through the present day.
-As such it’s an ideal candidate for the Retropower restomod treatment and with it the perfect opportunity to pay tribute to the late, great Norman Dewis – we hope that he would approve!
+The E-Type needs no introduction of course.
+It’s one of the vanishingly small number of classic cars your average man or woman in the street would have no trouble in correctly identifying, a legacy of the outsized role it has played in automotive culture from its launch right through the present day.
+As such it’s an ideal candidate for the Retropower restomod treatment, and with it the perfect opportunity to pay tribute to the late, great Norman Dewis.
+We hope that he would approve.

 At present Project Sir Norman is in its very early stages and as such progress has been modest, though we have sourced a Series 3 car originally from the United States and stripped it to a bare shell.
 We’ve also sourced, stripped and scrapped a Jaguar XJS, the V12 engine from which we’ve roughly mounted in the front of Project Sir Norman, plus the GM 4L80 transmission it came with.
 The engine, a mere 6.0 at present, will ultimately grow in capacity and will hopefully ‘top out’ at a full 6.3l.